WattleFoxxo/ResonitePelicanEggs/README.md

-# Resonite-pterodactyl-eggs
+# ResonitePelicanEggs
-Mono and Dotnet Pterodactyl eggs for Resonite
+x86 and arm Pelican/Pterodactyl eggs for Resonite